amirb401/PracticingGithub/notes.md

     "git reset id" will return the changes to an older commit. obtain the necessary id using the git log command.

+Branches, Merging & Deleting:

+    Moving between branches:
+    "git branch" will show us all branches in the project.
+    "git switch -c NAME" will copy the current branch into a new branch with the new name.
+History of the old branch will also be copied.

+    Merging:
+    "git merge branchName" will merge changes from the specified branchName INTO the current branch. so to use it, we will usually switch back to the main branch, and then use the command with the name of the other branch to merge into.

+    Deleting a branch:
+    "git branch --delete NAME" will delete the branch provided.

+Git FLOW:

+    1. Create new branch for a feature or a fix.
+    2. Make changes on the new branch
+    3. Merge changes into master
+    4. Delete old branch